-Getting fat grafting done is not just a simple matter of walking into a clinic.
+Getting fat grafting done is more than just a simple matter of walking into a clinic.
 You don't walk into a fast-food restaurant expecting a meticulously-prepared gourmet meal; you're not part of their demographic, and they are not what you're looking for to suit your pressing intention.

 It can never be reiterated enough that a doctor needs to be qualified and experienced.
 Because it involves fat extraction via liposuction, he must be accredited by the Ministry of Health Singapore to perform fat grafting procedures in Singapore.
-Just like any other surgical procedure, fat grafting also has its own risks and possible complications.
-Therefore you must seek a doctor who can give you a detailed consultation and assessment, who is experienced in body sculpting, facial and body enhancement is well documented with proven results.
+Like any other surgical procedure, fat grafting also has risks and possible complications.
+Therefore you must seek a doctor who can give you a detailed consultation and assessment, who is experienced in body sculpting, facial and body enhancement is well-documented with proven results.
 A doctor who has extensive surgical experience will be able to show you different varieties of cases they have performed, including corrective cases, not just one or two before and after pictures.

 The correct technique (and being good at them) is important in fat transfer.
-Remember to always go thorough and proper research on your shortlisted doctors and ensure that all your concerns and worries are alleviated during consultation.
+Remember always to thoroughly research your shortlisted doctors and ensure that all your concerns and worries are alleviated during consultation.